bracesoftware/DETUtils-Old/docs/d_profile.md

 # d_profile.inc
 Pawn Profiling - A library which is which is providing the code profiling macros.
+Profile chunks of code and see how much does it take to execute it.

 [Go back to the home page...](../README.md)